 Several other Monkees albums have recently been released on vinyl by Friday Music, including Instant Replay, Changes, Pool It! and Justus.

 On a side note, I've read less than stellar reviews of the packaging for both Instant Replay and Justus (grainy photos, etc.) that I've decided to skip these items (though apparently they do sound fine).
 If Friday Music does it right all around, I'll be interested.

 Still no word on the Justus CD/DVD deluxe edition (though Friday Music still advertises it on their website), but they do have a few other Monkees products that are hitting the market.

-Justus has been released on 180 Gram audiophile clear vinyl by Friday Music.
+Justus has been released by Friday Music on 180 Gram audiophile clear vinyl.
 The 1996 Monkees album has never previously been available on vinyl.
 The LP is being advertised as a limited edition release and includes a gatefold album cover featuring photos from the recording sessions and lyrics.
 The album is also available for purchase on Amazon.